 – feeling dizzy etc.

-Those are the symptoms of Altitude Sickness.
+Those are the symptoms of altitude sickness.

 Recent evidence suggests that mild altitude sickness symptoms are experienced by about up to 20% of trekkers at altitudes of up to 3,000 meters above sea level.
 And, Annapurna Base Camp Trek is an average altitude of more than 4000m.

-Altitude sickness occurs due to the lesser and thinner availability of air at higher altitudes.
-It is quite common and normal problem.
+It is a common and normal issue on high altitude treks.
 But, lack of precautions can lead to serious health problems.
 Learning about altitude sickness and its remedies will go a long way.
+You may also find it helpful to read our detailed guide on high altitude trekking difficulty in Nepal, which explains how altitude affects trekkers on popular Himalayan routes.

 For instance, from extreme altitudes, above 4,500 meters, Acute Mountain Sickness can turn into High Altitude Pulmonary Edema (HAPE) or High Altitude Cerebral Edema (HACE) which are both very serious.